fireattack/ffmpeg_cut_video_util_and_research/readme.md

 It includes some video analysis and plot generation scripts, as well as some batch files used to generate all the test videos mentioned in the article.

-It also include a handy script "cut.py" which can be used to cut (stream copy) videos while avoiding issues mentioned in the very article.
+It also includes a handy script "cut.py" which can be used to cut (stream copy) videos while avoiding issues mentioned in the very article.